tomasalias/heroku-minecraft-server/README.md

 * No Server Idling (Uses a Worker Process over Web)
 * Supports Paper, Purpur, Spigot & Other Servers
+* Compatible with Plugins/Mods (For Mods, a Custom Modded Server JAR is Needed)
 * Automatically Updates the Server with new Minecraft Versions
 * Creates a Permanent Server Address using Dynu DNS
 * World Saving/Loading through Dropbox or Amazon S3